-The third and last application intake period for the Centerm Community Fund opened on January 5, 2021.
+The third and last application intake period for the Centerm Community Fund closed on April 2, 2021.

 The Centerm Community Fund is a $500,000 fund created to benefit the local community benefit as a part of the Centerm Expansion Project.
 The fund is designed to support organizations located along the south shore of the Burrard Inlet where significant construction is taking place on the Centerm terminal and along the south shore of Burrard Inlet.
 The funding comes from the Vancouver Fraser Port Authority, in collaboration with the Centerm container terminal operator DP World, and will be distributed over three years and three intake periods.